mshafir/lypse/README.md

 Again, the string values of the fields map can be anything.

-Additionally, you can add an init function that gets called when the object is created an specify additional client side functions and fields.
+Additionally, you can add an init function that gets called when the object is created, and specify additional client-side functions and fields.
 Only the fields in @fields are persisted to the db.

-Now, grab the notes for your knockout viewmodel.
+Now, grab the notes for your knockout viewmodel:

     class ViewModel
        constructor: ->